Dongba symbols: Usage

 The script was originally used as a prompt for the recitation of ritual texts.
 For inventories, contracts, and letters, the geba script was used.
 Milnor concludes it is "unlikely that it [the Dongba script] would make the minor developmental leap to becoming a full-blown writing system.
 It arose a number of centuries ago to serve a particular ritual purpose.
 As its purpose need not expand to the realm of daily use among non-religious specialists—after all, literate Naxi today, as in the past, write in Chinese—at most it will presumably but continue to fulfill the needs of demon exorcism, amusing tourists and the like."

-Tourists to southern China are likely to encounter Dongba in the Ancient City of Lijiang where many businesses are adorned with signs in three languages: Dongba, Chinese, and English.
+The script is also present in modern settings, especially in the Ancient City of Lijiang, where tourists may see Dongba used alongside Chinese and English on business signs and public spaces.
+This usage emphasizes its role as a cultural symbol that represents the Naxi people's heritage.

+Today, Dongba continues to be used in religious contexts, such as ceremonial chants and rituals, while also appearing in artistic and commercial forms.
+Dongba symbols are incorporated into local crafts, souvenirs, and artwork, providing a visual link to Naxi cultural identity.
+This integration supports its visibility and contributes to local cultural tourism.

 Structure and form

 Dongba is both pictographic and ideographic.
 There are about a thousand glyphs, but this number is fluid as new glyphs are coined.
+Each glyph in the Dongba script can have multiple meanings or serve various functions depending on its context.
+For example, a single pictogram could represent an object, an idea, or even a sequence of actions.
+This inherent ambiguity allows for creativity and adaptability but also means that texts are often personalized by the author’s unique use of symbols.

 Priests drew detailed pictures to record information, and illustrations were simplified and conventionalized to represent not only material objects but also abstract ideas.
 Glyphs are often compounded to convey the idea of a particular word.
 Generally, as a mnemonic, only keywords are written; a single pictograph can be recited as different phrases or an entire sentence.